 - How long a given target is available during a night is Declination dependent, ranging from over 4h for Equatorial and DEC<-65 targets to typically 1-1.5h in a rising or setting track elsewhere.
 The continuous visibility of a target is 2-3h in between -60<DEC<-76, while for Equatorial objects a practical maximum time on-source with a single visit is about 45 minutes.
 Be sure to read the essential concepts in Section 2.
 It is especially important to grasp the meaning and difference of visibilities and tracks. - The SALT pupil changes during an observation.
 Relative calibration is possible by e.g. using comparison stars in imaging, and spectral shapes can easily and reliably be calibrated using spectrophotometric standards.
 Accurate absolute (spectro)photometric calibration should be done using supplementary information about the target fields from elsewhere. - The primary mirror is segmented.
-An active mirror alignment system (SAMS) has been implemented recently, drastically reducing the need for alignments, and making the PSF significantly more stable during the night than before.
-Nevertheless, Sutherland remains a site with modest seeing (median value about 1.5 arcsec).
-PIs should recognise that while both imaging and faint object spectroscopy with SALT are more viable now than in the past, the size of typical PSF still means the S/N of faint point-sources is lower compared to observations done in sub-arcsec seeing.
+An active mirror alignment system (SAMS) was implemented in April 2016, the PSF is very stable during the night.
+Nevertheless, Sutherland remains a site with modest seeing (median value at Zenith about 1.5 arcsec).
+Pls should recognise that while both imaging and faint object spectroscopy with SALT are more viable now than in the past, the size of typical PSF still means the S/N of faint point-sources is lower compared to observations done in sub-arcsec seeing.